What Happens When Someone Consumes Bath Salts?

 The process that normally occurs when a person takes bath salts is detailed below.

-People who ingest bath salts, according to an article on Jezebel, typically do so because they can’t afford cocaine, ecstasy, or another powerful stimulant, but they want similar effects.
-Bath salts are much cheaper, so increasingly, people who abuse drugs are turning to synthetic cathinones.
+People who ingest bath salts typically do so because they can’t afford cocaine, ecstasy, or another powerful stimulant, but they want similar effects.
+Bath salts are much cheaper, so increasingly, people who misuse drugs are turning to synthetic cathinones.
 Desired effects include:

 - Greater attention to tasks